GoodhillLab/CILVA/README.md

 Software version: 1.0.

-Feedback or questions about the code can be directed to [marcus.triplett@uq.edu.au](marcus.triplett@uq.edu.au).
+Feedback or questions about the code can be directed to [marcus.triplett@columbia.edu](marcus.triplett@columbia.edu).

 ## Overview